lopezdsr/sql-query/sqlref/sql_reference.template.md

 | INTERVAL 1 YEAR - INTERVAL 2 MONTH | INTERVAL '1-2' YEAR TO MONTH |
 <!--table-caption title="Equivalent INTERVAL Clauses"-->

-The following example demonstrates equivalent interval expressions when dealing with `YEAR` and `MONTH` time units.
+The following example demonstrates equivalent interval expressions when you deal with `YEAR` and `MONTH` time units.

 ```sql
 -- equivalent interval expressions with YEAR and MONTH time units